-- a) EPZ The entire hazard area

-- o) IIZ Those closest to the hazard
+- a) EPZ The entire hazard area - b) Those closest to the hazard

-- c) PAZ Those downwind of the hazard

-6. Following the appropriate provincial public protection measures chart, initiate public safety activities.
+Following the appropriate provincial public protection measures chart, initiate public safety activities.

-Residents in the IIZ are closest to the hazard and are the most at risk of being adversely affected.
+Residents closest to the hazard are the most at risk of being adversely affected.

-Residents in the PAZ are the second group to be evacuated / sheltered in place as being downwind of the hazard puts them at a higher risk than the rest of the residences in the EPZ that are upwind or crosswind from the hazard.
+Residents downwind of the EPZ are the second group to be evacuated / sheltered in place as being downwind of the hazard puts them at a higher risk than the rest of the residences in the EPZ that are upwind or crosswind from the hazard.

-Public Protection Measures, continued Public Protection Measures Flowchart
+Public Protection Measures, continued Ignition